Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Systematic Uncertainties

 For uncertainties influenced by multiple correlated parameters, such as neutrino cross-section modeling and flux, many ($\ge100$) ``universes" are generated by randomly varying each parameter following a normal distribution within its 1$\sigma$ uncertainty.
 Events in each universe are reweighted according to the combined effect of these parameter shifts, and a cross section is extracted.
 The $\pm1\sigma$ spread of extracted cross section values across all simulations is taken as the associated systematic uncertainty.
 We refer to this as the multi-universe method below.

 Flux uncertainties arise from hadron production and NuMI beamline transport modeling.
 The hadron production uncertainty is evaluated by simultaneously varying the parameters fit to external production data in the PPFX framework~\cite{MINERvA:2016iqn} within their uncertainties in the multi-universe method.
 Transport uncertainties, such as those on horn current and skin depth, proton beam spot size and position on target, and horn alignment, are also included, but have a much smaller impact.
-The total flux uncertainty (shown in Figs.~\ref{fig:pi0syst} and \ref{fig:musyst}) around the NOvA flux peak is about 8\%.
+The total $\bar{\nu}_{\mu}$ flux uncertainty (shown in Figs.~\ref{fig:pi0syst} and \ref{fig:musyst}) around the NOvA flux peak is about 8\%.
+The flux uncertainty in the wrong-sign ($\nu_\mu$) component of the beam is approximately 13\%.
+Since neutrino-induced events are treated as background in the signal extraction, this uncertainty only contributes at the 1–2\% level to the final cross section.

 The reference GENIE NOvA-tuned cross-section model is used to correct for efficiency and backgrounds, as well as in unfolding.
 GENIE provides an uncertainty range for each model parameter that can be varied and propagated through the analysis to obtain its resulting systematic effect on the measurement.
 We evaluate the cross section model uncertainty using the multi-universe method by simultaneously varying the cross section model parameters within their respective $\pm 1\sigma$ ranges.
 Uncertainties in our NOvA custom-tuned 2p2h and FSI model parameters are also included in the multi-universe variations.
 The parameters with the largest uncertainties are from the resonance axial (MaCCRES) and vector (MvCCRES) masses, DIS nonresonant pion production, and FSI model uncertainties (formation zone).
 The average fractional uncertainties for signal events are 5--8\% from CC resonance knobs, 2--8\% from $hN$ FSI knobs, and roughly 4\% from DIS knobs.